Them Bones

-"Them Bones" is a song by American rock band Alice in Chains.
-It was released as the second single from their second studio album, Dirt (1992).
+"Them Bones" is a song by the American rock band Alice in Chains from their second studio album, Dirt (1992).
+Columbia Records serviced the song to US radio on September 14, 1992, making it the album's second single.
 "Them Bones" peaked at No. 24 on Billboard's Mainstream Rock chart and at No. 30 on the Modern Rock Tracks chart.
 The song was included on the band's compilation albums Nothing Safe: Best of the Box (1999), Greatest Hits (2001) and The Essential Alice in Chains (2006).
 It was also included on the box set Music Bank (1999).
 A live performance of the song was included on their second live album, Live (2000).

 Structure

 The song was written by guitarist Jerry Cantrell.
 The chromatic riff is played in a time signature of 7/8—except for the chorus, which is in 4/4.
 When discussing the use of odd time signatures in a 1998 interview with Guitar World, Cantrell said:

-"I really don't know where that comes from; it just comes naturally to me.
+I really don't know where that comes from; it just comes naturally to me.
 I could sit down and figure it out, but what's the use?
-Off-time stuff is just more exciting — it takes people by surprise when you shift gears like that before they even know what the hell hit 'em.
+Off-time stuff is just more exciting – it takes people by surprise when you shift gears like that before they even know what the hell hit 'em.
 It's also effective when you slow something down and then slam 'em into the dash.
-A lot of Alice stuff is written that way — 'Them Bones' is a great off-time song".
+A lot of Alice stuff is written that way – "Them Bones" is a great off-time song.